laysch/music-data-analyzer/README.md

 1. Ensure you have Perl installed on your system.
 To check, run the following command:

-2. Music Dataset: The script uses a dataset (charts.csv) that should be located in the same directory as the script.
+2. Music Dataset: The script uses a dataset (topspotify.csv) that should be located in the same directory as the script.
 Ensure the data is properly formatted and includes information such as genre, BPM, artists, and popularity metrics.